Although it’s great to visit and become more Green Aware, the hope is that visitors will want to commit to some action going forward.

 Further information and sign up as a supporter http://www.betterways2learn.co.uk/green-campaigns/

-One final point As more and more local supporters sign up, we will be working together to finalise a Green plan for Luxulyan Valley.
-One of the first issues to tackle is the vehicle journeys down to Black Hill car park.
+One final point In Luxulyan Valley an important issue to tackle is the vehicle journeys down to Black Hill car park.
 Sat Nav systems are creating havoc, directing tourists to use these lanes as best route East to West in this part of the county.
 Many strategies are under consideration, with alternative car park provisions being offered.
 The concept of ‘Green Corridors’ is being explored, leaving cars near to main roads and taking to electric bikes or scooters.
 As the new post Brexit DEFRA regulations come into force (Environmental Land Management Scheme), there is a glimmer of hope that funding could support such an innovative scheme.

 To get involved